-During SA4#124 the Work Item on “5G Media Streaming Protocols Phase 2” was agreed in S4-230XXX and afterwards approved in by SA plenary #100 in SP-230XXX.
+During SA4#124 the Work Item on “5G Media Streaming Protocols Phase 2” was agreed in S4-231112 and afterwards approved in by SA plenary #100 in SP-230543.

-The objectives of the work item are as follows
+The objectives of the work item are as follows:

-4 Objective

 The work item addresses stage-3 support for 5GMS protocol extensions for provisioning, ingest, user plane, control plane and device APIs for the following functionalities:

 Stage 3 support for uplink streaming as defined in TS 26.501 and based on the conclusions in clause 6.5 of TR 26.804.